priyal-c/Databricks-API-Self-Service-Layer-AWS/README.md

  ![alt text](https://github.com/priyal-c/Databricks-API-Self-Service-Layer-AWS/blob/main/output/CloudFormation_output.png)

-  once you run the output URL on the browser, it will make a GET API call to Lambda by passing id parameter as 1, then Lambda will, in turn, parse the GET API request along with the parameter and handle all the back and forth communication between the Databricks to get the output back (under the hood Lambda will execute the SQL query as "select * from diamonds where id = {parameter_passed_by API request}"), once Lambda receives the request it will relay it back to API Gateway, which in turn relay back to the client browser as given below
+  once you run the output URL on the browser, it will make a GET API call to Lambda by passing id parameter as 1, then Lambda will, in turn, parse the GET API request along with the parameter and handle all the back and forth communication between the Databricks to get the output back (under the hood Lambda will execute the SQL query as "select * from diamonds where _c0= {parameter_passed_by API request}"), once Lambda receives the request it will relay it back to API Gateway, which in turn relay back to the client browser as given below

  ![alt text](https://github.com/priyal-c/Databricks-API-Self-Service-Layer-AWS/blob/main/output/API_output.png)